Updated March 23, 2020

 Tuesday-Friday, 10 a.m.-6 p.m.

-Lorraine Caputo is a travel writer, poet and translator.
-She has authored ten guidebooks for South America.
-Her literary works appear in over 100 journals in Canada, the US, Latin America, Europe, Asia, Australia and Africa; 18 anthologies and eleven chapbooks – including the collections of travel poetry, Caribbean Nights (Red Bird Chapbooks, 2014) and Notes from the Patagonia (dancing girl press, 2017).
-For more than a decade, she has been traveling through Latin America, listening to the voices of the pueblos and Earth.
-Follow her travels at: www.facebook.com/lorrainecaputo.wanderer.
+Lorraine Caputo is a travel writer, poet, and translator.
+She has authored 10 guidebooks for South America.
+Her literary works appear in over 150 journals in Canada, the US, Latin America, Europe, Asia, Australia and Africa; 18 anthologies and 12 chapbooks – including the collections of travel poetry, Caribbean Nights (Red Bird Chapbooks, 2014) and Notes from Patagonia (dancing girl press, 2017).
+For several decades, she has been traveling through Latin America, listening to the voices of the pueblos and Earth.
+Follow her travels at her Facebook Page.